 The final stretch to Pratespitz: no arm tiredness due to lack of paddling!
 The weather was beautiful, and we were floating in complete quietness.
 We were starting to feel sorry that our journey was coming to an end.

 As we got closer to Praterspitz, we knew we had to paddle downstream to reach the shore stairs.
 To our surprise, fishermen entirely occupied those, and they started to look odd as we approached.
 None of them made any effort to let us use the stairs, so we struggled to pull out the kayak on an unfriendly rocky area.
 What was I saying earlier about some being territorial?

 After packing everything, we headed to our car, passing an industrial property with two huge cereal storehouses.

 But before that, we made another interesting stop, this time at the Nameless Cemetery.
 From what I’ve read, there are buried unknown people who drowned in the Danube river between 1840 and 1940.
-Many of the bodies remained unidentified, hence is the name: nameless.
+Many of the bodies remained unidentified, hence the name: nameless.
 While the older part lies abandoned, the new section is easily recognizable as a wall surrounds it.
-A family is taking care of this place since 1933.
-We strolled for a while around the area, reading the crosses and snick picking inside the small chapel.
+A family has been taking care of this place since 1933.
+We strolled for a while around the area, reading the crosses and snick-picking inside the small chapel.

 Underneath, you’ll find a customized map that includes all the locations mentioned in this article.
 Just open up this link on your phone and click on the frame in the upper right corner of this map.
 The Google Maps app will open, and you can check all the details.
 I hope it helps!